-If you know the basics of the technology, you might think that there are only opportunities for technical candidates such as developers, coders, or programmers.
+If you know the basics of the technology, you might think there are only opportunities for technical candidates such as developers, coders, or programmers.
 This couldn’t be further from the truth.
 Just like any other expanding field, the industry needs people who have a variety of different skills for a variety of different jobs.

 What Blockchain Jobs Are There?

-Thereafter, you will compile and present your findings to stakeholders to whom this information would be relevant.
+After that, you will compile and present your findings to stakeholders to whom this information would be relevant.

 Business development is important in the blockchain industry, particularly for start-ups that often need partnerships with established businesses to succeed.